By: Richard Caro | Posted: June 15, 2016 | Updated: April 25, 2023

 - Sponsored Exploration: As word of our explorations has spread, we have been approached by companies that want to test out early stage product concepts on our explorers, and hear their thoughts and ideas about how to improve them.
 We recently did an experiment in which we conducted a special Sponsored Exploration, on behalf of a large Japanese company, to uncover unmet needs in a specific topic area, and critique some early stage product concepts their team had dreamt up.
 This Exploration produced results that were far deeper and richer than even we expected.

 In brief, we feel that there is an incredible opportunity to leverage novel technology to improve the quality of life as we age.
 And we feel there should be an important role for older adults themselves in making this happen.
 Furthermore, we think this role should be a far more engaged and active one than just commenting on the ideas others come up with.
 At the same time, many older adults are keen to engage in activities that help to add purpose and meaning to their lives, and have the opinion that their efforts are valuable enough that maybe they should share in any economic upside that results.
 The Longevity Explorer movement is an attempt to combine these two thoughts into a single initiative.

 For an introduction to the Longevity Explorers, you can listen to this talk by Richard Caro, when he introduced the Longevity Explorers to the San Francisco Village, which has gone on to become one of our most vibrant explorer circles.
-For a written introduction to the philosophy behind the Longevity Explorers, you can read this "manifesto" we put together when we first conceived of this idea.
+For a written introduction to the philosophy behind the Longevity Explorers, you can read this “manifesto” created by the explorers themselves.

 During the first phase of life of our community, we viewed the Longevity Explorer circle discussions as a bit of an experiment.
 We wanted to find out if participants would get excited about being part of these types of groups; discover the best ways to run the circles so they were both enjoyable and productive; and convince ourselves that we could generate “useful” outputs.